-26(1) An applicant and the registrar, registration committee or competence committee may appear with or without counsel and make representations to the council at a review.

-(2) On reviewing a decision pursuant to a request for a review under section 25, the council may any decision that the registrar, registration committee or competence committee could have made, or and may make any further order the council considers necessary for the purposes of carrying out the decision.
+- 26(1) An applicant and the registrar, registration committee or competence committee may appear with or without counsel and make representations to the council at a review. - (2) On reviewing a decision pursuant to a request for a review under section 25, the council may - (a) confirm, reverse or vary the decision of the registrar, registration committee or competence committee and make any decision that the registrar, registration committee or competence committee could have made, or and may make any further order the council considers necessary for the purposes of carrying out the decision.